winlin/GTCLogModule/README.md

 ![](log_files.jpg)

 ## Usage
 It's very simple, you can learn from the test.c file.
-The fellow content uses self buffer:
+The example just uses self buffer:
 ```
     MITLogOpen("TestApp", "./logs");